lizlawler/egpd-fires/README.md

 ## Results and figures

 All R scripts needed to recreate the figures presented in the paper are included in the [`figures/`](figures/) folder.
 The MCMC draws and model scores must be extracted prior to running these scripts.
 The scripts can then be run in no particular order.

+## References
+Lawler, E. S., & Shaby, B. A. (2024).
+Anthropogenic and meteorological effects on the counts and sizes of moderate and extreme wildfires. _Environmetrics_, e2873. https://doi.org/10.1002/env.2873